-The analyzer user interface consists of a backlit graphic LCD display, an audio sounder, four metal dome tactile buttons, and an actuator knob for moving the sensor between the sampling and dry store position.
+The analyzer user interface consists of a backlit graphic LCD display, an audio sounder, four metal dome tactile buttons, an inlet metering valve and a demister drain valve.
 The button functions are dependent on the required selection choices thus appropriate legends appear on the display immediately above the buttons.

-Note: A personal computer Virtual Analyzer program is available on our website (www.phymetrix.com) allowing the user to familiarize themselves with the user interface and train on its operation.
+Note: A personal computer Virtual Analyzer program is available on our website (phymetrix.com) allowing the user to familiarize themselves with the user interface and train on its operation.